History of Government House

 Royalty and other important official visitors stay at Government House during their visits to Jersey.

-The last time Their Majesties King Charles III and Queen Camilla stayed was July 2024 when they were on a two-day visit to the Channel Islands, carrying out engagements in Jersey on Monday and then onto Guernsey on Tuesday.
+The last time Their Majesties King Charles III and Queen Camilla stayed was July 2024 when they were on a 2-day visit to the Channel Islands, carrying out engagements in Jersey on Monday and then onto Guernsey on Tuesday.